Mister Fantastic: Future Foundation

-Tragedy strikes the team when Johnny is apparently killed in the Negative Zone.
+Tragedy strikes the team when the Human Torch is apparently killed.
 As the Fantastic Four recover from Johnny's apparent death, Mister Fantastic grows disillusioned at how scientists see science and its applications.
 Therefore, he creates a new team, the Future Foundation, to help create a better future for mankind.
-However, the team's initial tasks are complicated when they are forced to deal with the 'Council of Reeds', a group of alternate versions of Reed Richards who lack his morality or family that became trapped in the FF's reality after an accident with Reed's dimensional portal.
+After the Human Torch returns and the team resume using the Fantastic Four name, they are attacked by the mysterious Quiet Man, a figure who reveals that he has been behind many of the villain attacks the Fantastic Four have faced over the years.